What is Process Mining?

 Approach 1: Discovery

-a) Time stamps definitions
+a) Time stam definitions

-From the order creation to the store reception time stamps are recorded by the different systems.
+From the order creation to the store reception, time stamps are recorded by the different systems.

 - Order creation time in the ERP by the distribution planner